MitchellGleason/Final-Project/README.md

 ![ERD](https://user-images.githubusercontent.com/111805716/214197137-88b6d7d1-3c2c-4476-8e02-f2a6f4deb862.png)

-## Relational Database between AWS S3 Bucket & Postgres Database
+## Relational Database between AWS RDS S3 Bucket & SQL Database

 In order to query the relevant data in Postgres we had to create a relational database with our cloud AWS database.
 To do that we;